imanghafoori1/laravel-decorator/README.md

 After that the snake becomes capable to eat and digest grasses :herb: because it has a deer inside it.

-Technically, A `"Decorator"` :
+Technically, A `"Decorator"`:

-1 - Is a "callable"
+1- Is a "callable"

-2 - which takes an other "callable" (as it's only argument, like a snake swallows an other snake)
+2- which takes an other "callable" (as it's only argument, like a snake swallows an other snake)

-3 - and returns a new `"callable"` (which internally calls the original `callable`, putting some code before and after it.)
+3- and returns a new `"callable"` (which internally calls the original `callable`, putting some code before and after it.)

-**What ?!??! ???!** (0_o)
+**What?!??! ???!** (0_o)

 #### What can be considered as a "`callable`" within laravel ?!